-Clare Truman has been teaching for twelve years and specialising in autism for nine.
+Clare Truman has been teaching for fourteen years and specialising in autism for twelve.
 She is big sister to an autistic young man.

-From 2017 to 2019, she was director of Spectrum Space Community Interest Company; a social enterprise and alternative education provision based in Surrey which specialised in supporting autistic children who display Pathological Demand Avoidance.
+From 2017 to 2019, she was director of Spectrum Space Community Interest Company; a social enterprise and alternative education provision based in Surrey which specialised in supporting autistic children with a PDA profile who couldn’t access school.
 She now provides distance learning packages for students with PDA who find it difficult to access school.

-Clare is currently completing a PhD at the Centre for Research in Autism and Education at UCL London.
-Her research compares the educational experiences of autistic children with and without a diagnosis of Pathological Demand Avoidance.
-Prior to this she completed her BA in Education Studies at Cambridge University and her PGCE and MA at the Institute of Education in London.
+Clare is currently completing a PhD at the Centre for Research in Autism and Education at UCL London exploring the educational experiences of children and young people with a PDA profile.

 Both in teaching and research her main interest is supporting those children whose complex autism makes it difficult to access education.